 This soup is similar to a hot middle eastern yogurt soup and it can be served hot.
 Just add the acid elements at the end so the yogurt doesn’t curdle.

 Yes there are many alternatives that can make it both dairy free.
 Try the avocados and plant based milk as mentioned above.
 Or use coconut cream, roasted green peppers, and roasted eggplant.

 - 5 Ingredient Pea and Mint Soup – A delicious green soup with an extra minty kick!

 - Pumpkin Soup with Crème Fraiche and Fried Sage – A hearty, warming soup that is perfect for the warmer seasons.

 Cold Cucumber Soup

-- *Sea salt and freshly ground pepper to taste
+- salt and pepper to taste

 - Cut all your vegetables and herbs into small pieces.
 This will help the ingredients blend together properly.